 Data Warehouses are a distinct type of computer database that were first developed during the late 1980s and early 1990s.
 They were developed to meet a growing demand for management information and analysis that could not be met by operational systems.
 Operational systems were unable to meet this need for a range of reasons:

 - The processing load of reporting reduced the response time of the operational systems

 - The database designs of operational systems were not optimized for information analysis and reporting.

-- Most organizations had more than one operational system, so company wide reporting could not be supported from a single system
+- Most organizations had more than one operational system, so company-wide reporting could not be supported by a single system

-- Development of reports in operational systems often required writing specific computer programs which was slow and expensive
+- Development of reports in operational systems often required writing specific computer programs which were slow and expensive

 As a result, separate computer databases began to be built that were specifically designed to support management information and analysis purposes.
-These data warehouses were able to bring in data from a range of different data sources, such as mainframe computers, minicomputers, as well as personal computers and office automation software such as spreadsheet, and integrate this information in a single place.
+These data warehouses were able to bring in data from a range of different data sources, such as mainframe computers, minicomputers, as well as personal computers, and office automation software such as spreadsheets, and integrate this information in a single place.

 Types of Data Warehouse

 Off-line Operational Databases:-Data warehouses in this initial stage are developed by simply copying the database of an operational system to an off-line. the server where the processing load of reporting does not impact the operational system’s performance.

 Off-line Data Warehouse:-Data warehouses in this stage of evolution are updated on a regular time cycle (usually daily, weekly or monthly) from the operational systems and the data is stored in an integrated reporting-oriented data structure.